THE ROLE OF THE BUSINESS ANALYST

 However business analysis is not just about requirements gathering and technical skills.
 It’s the value add that a business analyst offers which can make the biggest impact.
 Problem solving, creative thinking and successful workshop outcomes are all proven contributors to optimum project outcomes.

-The courses above are all endorsed by International Institute of Business Analysis (IIBA®) and are compliant with Version 2 of the Business Analysis Body of Knowledge (BABOK®).
-They can be taken in any order depending on your workplace priorities - there is no duplication between them.
+The courses above are all endorsed by International Institute of Business Analysis (IIBA®) and are compliant with Version 3 of the Business Analysis Body of Knowledge (BABOK®).
+They can be taken in any order depending on your workplace priorities.
 See how they map to the BABOK® here.

 All IRM courses are maintained and updated in Australia and every effort is made to keep them relevant and appropriate for Australian organisations.
 If you have any suggestions or comments about future directions in the business analysis field, we’d love to hear from you.
 Please contact us with your suggestions, comments or queries.